 Wofomers have the following thoughts and desires:

-- A desire to see what other Wofomers are experiencing and thinking.
+- A desire to see what other Wofomers and remote workers are experiencing and thinking.

-- A wish to be part of a community of other Wofomers.
+- A wish to be part of a community of other Wofomers and remote workers.

-- An interest in learning about better ways to work from home.
+- An interest in learning about better ways to work remote or from home.

-- Keeping up to date with worldwide work-from-home trends, and how those might impact or benefit them.
+- Keeping up to date with worldwide remote working trends, and how those might impact or benefit them.

 - An opportunity to use wofome as a channel to voice an opinion, be it positive or negative.
 All opinions are important.
 Yours too.

 Above all, we welcome your participation.
-We aim to make wofome a great place for your questions and thoughts about working from home.
+We aim to make wofome a great place for your questions and thoughts about remote working and working from home.

 The wofome team